ncswalton/deployment-scripts/Jenkins/README.md

 ## Jenkins automation scripts

-### these scripts automate the installation and configuration of a Jenkins controller VM

-**main-jenkins.sh** is the complete bootstrapping script that contains install & config

 ---
+### Scripts to automate the installation and configuration of a Jenkins controller VM

+- **main-jenkins.sh** is the complete bootstrapping script that contains install & config
+- uses inline python to do URL encoding

+---
+### todo:

+- wrap http request into a function?

+---
-**The code is based on this blog post**
+### The code is based on this blog post

 https://kevin-denotariis.medium.com/download-install-and-setup-jenkins-completely-from-bash-unlock-create-admin-user-and-more-debd3320414a